timescale/docs/cloud/migrate-to-cloud/hypershift.md

 any autovacuum tasks from running, which can cause a range of different problems on a busy source database.
 </Highlight>

+If you're migrating from an Amazon RDS database, the best option is to run Hypershift on an EC2 instance in the same accessibility zone as your RDS instance.

+For migrations from other managed services, including Managed Service for TimescaleDB, run Hypershift from a virtual machine in the same region as either the source or target database, whichever is most convenient.

 ## Prerequisites